Boscobel House Family Guide

 Enjoy a family day out at Boscobel House and Gardens, home to one of the most dramatic escape stories in English History, by Charles II.

 Plot your own escape as you play hide and seek and complete the family trail.
-Plus, experience what life would have been like on a Victorian farmyard as you meet the animals.
+Plus, experience what life would have been like in a Victorian farmyard.

 Family Essentials